sonic-net/SONiC/doc/techsupport/auto_techsupport_gen.md

 On the other hand, when invoked with `core` argument, the script first checks if this feature is enabled by the user.
 The Script then checks for any diff between `core_file_list` field in the State DB and the file system.
 If any diff is found, it updates the State Db entry and moves forward.
 The script finally checks the `last_techsupport_run` field in the State DB and only when the cooloff period has passed, the script invokes the techsupport.

-**Note: The last_techsupport_run value doesn't persist across reboots, since we're keeping track of monotonic time.
-The field will be empty after reboot (including warm-boot)**
+**Note: The last_techsupport_run value doesn't persist across reboots, since monotonic time is used.
+The field will be empty after reboot (including warm-boot)**.

 ### 6.4 Adding these services to SONiC